scottpetrovic/krita-org-hugo/content/en/posts/2014/last-week-in-krita-week-21-3.md

 ### Code cleanup and optimizations.

 Following previous week’s efforts, Boudewijn Rempt kept improving the code efficiency on many aspects of the code.
-With the hard work of Dmitry Kazakov, Stuart Dickson, Lukáš Tvrdý and Sven Langkamp the code is kept evolving, from ensuring compilation on systems with QT 4.7 or disabling some portions of QT if the version is too old (to make Krita work in many distros), updating [G'MIC](http://gmic.sourceforge.net/) version to 1.5.9.0, improving OpenGL crash detection, and renaming brushes to “brush tips” to avoid user confusion between presets and brushes, now brush tips.
+With the hard work of Dmitry Kazakov, Stuart Dickson, Lukáš Tvrdý and Sven Langkamp the code is kept evolving, from ensuring compilation on systems with QT 4.7 or disabling some portions of QT if the version is too old (to make Krita work in many distros), updating [G'MIC](http://gmic.sourceforge.net/) version to 1.5.9.0, improving OpenGL crash detection, and renaming brushes to "brush tips" to avoid user confusion between presets and brushes, now brush tips.

 ### Krita Sketch and Gemini